salif/linkita/README.md

 cd themes/linkita
 npm run switch-to-latest
 # Alternatively, use this command:
-./justfile switch-to-latest
+# ./justfile switch-to-latest
 ```

 3. Copy translations

-Open `themes/linkita/config.toml` and copy all `[languages.en.translations]` tables to your `config.toml`.
+Open `themes/linkita/config.toml` and copy all translations to your `config.toml`.
+The English translation is under `[languages.en.translations]`.

 Otherwise you will get this error: